gradedSystem/FDA-dataset/README.md

     - [ ] Use AWS S3, GLUE in order to process the data
     - [ ] Host the data either in `VERCEL` or `HEROKU` will see which one will be used for this
     - [ ] Use open-source solution for advanced analytics
+    - [ ] Make sure to parse the old data from 2004-2014